amedeo-gigaver/infinite_games/README.md

 The validator stores **the time series of the miner's predictions** and computes the Brier score of each element of the time series.
 It hence obtains a new time series of Brier scores.
 A number $n$ of intervals is set between the issues date and the resolution date.
 The validator then computes a **weighted average of the Brier scores**, where the weight is exponentially decreasing with time, in interval $k$ it has value $exp(-\frac{n}{k} +1)$ where $k$ starts at $n$ and decreases to $1$.

-The final score is a linear combination of the weighted average and of alinear component that depends on how good is the miner compared to other miners.
+The final score is a linear combination of the weighted average and of a linear component that depends on how good is the miner compared to other miners.

 This is described in details [here](https://hackmd.io/@nielsma/S1sB8xO_C).